albinekcom/Zonda-Tickers/README.md

 ### Available first argument

 If public trading API does not support a particular ticker, you will receive an appropriate message.
-The list of supported tickers can be found here: [Available Tickers](https://github.com/albinekcom/BitBay-API-Tools/blob/master/v1/available-tickers.json).
+The list of supported tickers can be found here: [Supported Tickers](https://github.com/albinekcom/BitBay-API-Tools/blob/master/v1/supported-tickers.json).

 ### Available print arguments